 In addition, 98.7% of the real estate in the 17th St / Island Ave neighborhood is occupied by renters, which is nearly the highest rate of renter occupancy of any neighborhood in America.

-Furthermore, if you like the look and ambience of new homes and newly built neighborhoods, you will love the 17th St / Island Ave neighborhood.
-A whopping 85.9% of the homes and other residential real estate here were built after 1999, which is a higher proportion of new homes then you will find in 98.2% of the neighborhoods in the U.S. Everything here just feels new.
+Furthermore, homes built from 2000 through today make up a higher proportion of the 17th St / Island Ave neighborhood's real estate landscape than 98.2% of the neighborhoods in America.
+When you are driving around this neighborhood, you'll notice right away that it is one of the newest built of any, with the smell of fresh paint, and the look of young landscaping nearly everywhere you look.
+In fact, 85.9% of the residential real estate here is classified as newer.
 In fact, the concentration of newer homes here is so great that they completely dominate the landscape.
 In most neighborhoods, there is a mixture of ages of residential real estate, but here it is almost completely built during one time frame: 2000 through today.

 Also of note, the 17th St / Island Ave neighborhood is very densely populated compared to most U.S. neighborhoods.
 In fact, with 36,562 persons per square mile in the neighborhood, it is more packed with people than 97.6% of the nation's neighborhoods.